We're running live on April 24

 • Upon finishing the race, please exit the finish area.
 We’ll have food and drink in the parking lot.

 Shopping at the Colorado Running Company: Just do it!
 But please make the necessary arrangements by visiting the CRC website, https://corunco.com/.
 Online shopping also available!

 As mentioned, more details to come, but if we can stick to this plan we’ll ensure the success of this and future running races.

 Helping athletes with disabilities to live active lives!

-Our 50K, 25K and 10K courses include some of the best singletrack on the Front Range.
+Our 50K, 25K and 10K courses include some of the best trails on the Front Range.
 Runners will cross grassy meadows and pierce dark stands of timber beneath the granite face of iconic Cheyenne Mountain.
 These trails are very runnable with a couple of well-placed rocks to keep you awake.

-Course info: The 50K and 25K courses include a “figure eight” layout with the start, finish and drop bag area located near the intersection of the “eight,” which is close to the finish line.
+Course info: The 50K and 25K courses include a “figure eight” layout with the start, finish and drop bag area located near the intersection of the “eight."
 50K runners will make two laps of the course.
 The 10K will be challenging but doable by anyone.
 Due to our covid-19 changes, we'll have course changes and new maps distributed before race day.

 Awards/shwag: Because the race helps support an important nonprofit, we try to keep our expenses low and our entry fees affordable.
 In our event, there are no age group awards.
-All runners will receive our tech T-shirt and (all new this year) coffee mugs.
+All runners will receive our tech T-shirt and coffee mugs!
 We also provide a small amount of prize money for the top three men and women in the 50K and 25K, plus medals for the top three in all races.
 Masters winners in each race also receive race medals.

-More Information on Cheyenne Mountain State Park.
+Driving directions: More Information on Cheyenne Mountain State Park web site.